ClientEarth Privacy Notice

 • Estimate of your wealth.

-• We may use your data for Wealth Screening – this is a process employed to help better understand your giving capacity and whether you may be interested in providing ClientEarth additional support.
-We can then tailor any additional fundraising approaches to your specific circumstances and ways in which you can help support us.
+• We may use your data for Wealth Screening – this helps us better understand your giving capacity and whether you may be interested in providing ClientEarth additional support.
+We can then tailor any additional fundraising approaches to your circumstances and ways in which you can help support us.

-• In order to do this, we use a trusted third party who screens a selection of records against publicly available sources (electoral register/companies house/charities commission) and/or socioeconomic data to identify those who may have an affinity to support our cause further.
-The third-party we work with are tied contractually to ClientEarth and are only authorised to process our data for the benefit of ClientEarth and for no other reason.
+• In order to do this, we use trusted third party providers who screen a selection of records against publicly available sources and/or socioeconomic data to identify those who may have an affinity to support our cause further.
+These providers typically use AI technologies to process your data and produce their reports.

 • We may also conduct research using publicly available information to identify individuals who may have an affinity to our cause but with whom we are not already in touch.
 This may include people connected to our current major supporters, trustees, or other lead volunteers.